-Kirk House has now completed adapting one corridor into Memory Lane, which will provide care for people living with dementia.
+Kirk House has adapted one household into Memory Lane, which provides care for people living with dementia.
 This corridor consists of nine flatlets which are the same size and layout as the flats in the main building but have been refurbished with design features to support research-based approaches for people with dementia.
 The adaptation has been made using the University of Stirling’s Dementia Services Design Centre (DSDC) Design Audit tool, which ensures current research is adopted.

 The décor of the flats uses a green colour palette and incorporates the use of contrasting colour to enable way-finding for the resident.
 Internal doors have been removed from both the entrance hallway and the kitchenette to reduce confusion and help residents identify where these areas are.
 Additional lighting has been installed to help compensate for some of the visual disturbances common in dementia.